wp-plugins/cms-tree-page-view/readme.txt

 == Changelog ==

-= 0.10.x =
+= 1.0 =
 - New: create multiple pages at once!
 Add multiple pages faster than ever before!
+You can ever select if the new pages should be drafts or published.
+And ever drag and drop the pages to get the correct order even before adding them.
+I know - it's awesome!
 - Fixed: adds new pages with the correct and selected WPML-language
+- Added: you can now change the type of a post by draging the post between different trees on the dashboard.
+So if you have one custom post type called "Cars" and another called "Bicycles" you can now drag a page from the cars tree to the bicicyles tree and the post will converted to that post type.
+Pretty powerful feature that you used to need a separately plugin to be able to do.
 - Misc fixes
+- I decided to call this version 1.
+I've been using this plugin for so long time now and I use it in almost every WordPress project I participate in (all projects with lots of pages), so with this new add-mulitple-page-feature it feels like it's time to go to version 1.
+Hope you'll agree! :)

 = 0.10.1 =
 - Fixed popup closing to fast on Firefox.